Election Signs – Frequently Asked Questions

 Q. Who will remove the signs put up in violation of the by-law?

 A. Illegally placed signs will be removed by Building/By-Law Enforcement staff.

 Q. Will the City contact the candidate prior to removing an election sign?

 A. No, candidates will not be notified by the City prior to the removal of a sign.
 Following the removal of a candidate’s election sign for the first time, the candidate will be notified that a sign has been removed.

 Q. Where does a candidate pick up election signs that have been removed by the City?

 A. Small signs that are removed are stored at City Hall for 10 days.
 The City will only contact the candidate after the first offence to advise that sign(s) have been removed.
-It is recommended that you contact the Building Department prior to picking up your signs.
+It is recommended that you contact the By-Law Department prior to picking up your signs.

 Q. After Voting Day, when do Election signs have to be removed?